 - Design Team: Hungarian Fashion and Design Agency’s creative team

 - Supporting Body: Hungarian Fashion and Design Agency

 State of Indigo

-The Indian pavilion explores the emotional charge of indigo, a natural colour created from the indigofera plant, which has become synonymous with India’s identity.
-“This rare and refulgent pigment was used to dye fabric, repel insects, treat ailments, disinfect, ward off spirits and even to decorate an entire city,” says curator Priya Khanchandani.
+The Indian pavilion explored the emotional charge of indigo, a natural colour created from the indigofera plant, which has become synonymous with India’s identity.
+“This rare and refulgent pigment was used to dye fabric, repel insects, treat ailments, disinfect, ward off spirits and even to decorate an entire city,” said curator Priya Khanchandani.
 But it also became inextricably linked with colonial trade and slavery.
-“It was once said that no indigo box dispatched to England was without a smear of blood,” she adds.
+“It was once said that no indigo box dispatched to England was without a smear of blood,” she added.
 The use of indigo has hence become a symbol of India’s emotional plight, representing “a process of catharsis for a nation whose invisible histories are being unravelled”.

 - Administering Body: The Gujral Foundation

 - Designers: Hanut Ewari, Feroze Gujral, Shaunak Mehboobani and Aparna Konat

 Circular forms, traditional textiles and ancient mythology wove together a sense of modern India in Chakraview.
 "India's utopias articulate the intersections between ancient myth and modern design", said curator Rajshree Pathy.
 "Like the seven chakras, our visions of utopia are simultaneously spiritual and progressive."
 Pathy wanted mythology to work in dialogue with contemporary design developments; with leading scenographer Sumant Jayakrishnan, she explored the continuities between India's past and future, myth and reality.
 "Like More's Utopia," Pathy explained, "or installation is a narrative of India's diverse religious, social and political journeys and a constantly metamorphosing churn of all the above".

 Designer: Sumant Jayakrishnan